p410n3/Black-Flash/README.md

 # Black-Flash

-## Inverts Screen to make the Flashbang effect in CS:GO black.
+Inverts Screen to make the Flashbang effect in CS:GO black.
 That helps people who are very photosensitive.

+# What is this?

 <a href="https://www.youtube.com/watch?v=i2IFOx_gSKs" target="_blank">Video for Demonstration and History of this little Project.</a>

 There is another Program that was made after mine.
 Its better in most ways so I recommend using this:
 <a href="https://github.com/dev7355608">csgo_dont_blind_me</a>

-Installation for people who cant build from source:
+ # Installation for people who can not build from source:

 Donwload the latest Installer from https://palone.top/blackflash/bf.exe and execute it.